amjjd/rustrast/rustrast-04/README.md

 Perhaps in a future chapter there might be a gain from rendering or bitblt-ing a frame in parallel with transforming the next.

-At this point by far the most time-consuming operation is sorting the vertices in z order; that will go away in the next chapter when I introduce a z buffer to correctly render polygons.
+At this point by far the most time-consuming operation is sorting the vertices in z order; that will go away in a future chapter when I introduce a z buffer to correctly render polygons.

 Am I a Rustacean yet?